Aryzon/3d-print-MR-headset/README.md

 2) Your phone will need to be able to do room-scale tracking.
 You can see how well your phone does this by trying out the Aryzon AR Studio app.

 ## Unity3D Developers
 All our headsets including the 3D printed one work with our Unity SDK, any Unity dev can easily create their own app for the headset.
-(You can even build HoloLens applications for your phone!)
+(You can even build HoloLens applications unsing MRTK 2+ for your phone!)
 More details here: https://www.aryzon.com/creators.

 ## Idea behind the design
 Our focus has been to make this headset easy to print and assemble so it can be printed by the average 3D printing enthusiast.
 The design therefore exists of only 2 parts to print and requires only little support material.

-## Remix the design
-We have open sourced the design of the headset and anyone is welcome to change it or make recommendations to improve it.

 # License
 All files in this repository are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
 See file LICENSE for more details.